thomasmerz/pihole-wireguard-knowhow/README.md

 💡  **Conclusion: WireGuard can save you from "too curious" ISPs at home, mobile providers or (free) VPN providers - but now you still have to trust your cloudserver provider!
 This is still not 100 percent safe from state authorities or from intelligence services!** 💡
 This german [Howto](https://www.kuketz-blog.de/howto-internet-zensur-umgehen-und-anonym-bleiben/) about "Avoiding Internet-censorship and stay anonym" gives some interesting details and thoughts.

-Finally the **combination of Pi-hole and WireGuard** (also known as [WireHole](https://github.com/IAmStoxe/wirehole) - but I like both projects being separated for reasons of nicer and easier updates which I will explain later) gives you the **ability to access your private Pi-hole an all your devices at any place/network any time** 👍
+Finally the **combination of Pi-hole and WireGuard** (also known as [WireHole](https://github.com/IAmStoxe/wirehole) - but I like both projects being separated for reasons of nicer and easier updates which I will explain later) gives you the **ability to access your private Pi-hole on all your devices at any place/network any time** 👍

 ℹ️  More Information (in german only) can be found [here](https://www.rhoenwurz.de/digitalautonomy_2021/).